ABFAS Response to the ABPM CAQ

 Threatens trust in the profession.

 Recent ABFAS pass rate data clearly show that ABFAS is doing its job of certifying highly knowledgeable podiatrists for surgery.
-Neither the public nor the profession are served by lowering standards.
+Neither the public nor the profession are served by ABPM offering a CAQ in podiatric surgery.

 If you share our concerns, here is a text of a letter you can personalize and send to your hospital credentialing committee.